Disco Elysium review

 In dark times, should the stars also go out?

 When you wake up into the world, you are already in shit.
 Deep shit.
-You can’t be “the good guy” here -- no matter what you do, the cloud of neurotoxin and air of *disco* that came before will linger.
-When I talked to someone for the first time and there was no sane option -- meaning a thousand apologies and a sincere promise to fix *everything* -- my initial instinct was to just close the game.
+You can’t be “the good guy” here -- no matter what you do, the cloud of neurotoxin and an air of *disco* will linger.
+When I talked to someone for the first time and there was no sane option -- a thousand apologies and a sincere promise to fix *everything* -- my initial instinct was to just close the game.
 Which I did!
 Then a month passed, and I gave it a second chance.
 And will forever be glad I did.

 Though it is marketed as a murder mystery, Disco Elysium is far from one.
 You’ll solve it all eventually, but what *surrounds* your quest is the meat of the game.
 The most beautiful moments were the small interactions with random people and the side quests.
 Exploring an abandoned commercial area, framing a racist for corporate espionage… there are tons of fun encounters, each of them branching into countless variations of events and forming a unique, unforgettable journey.